burakyildirimm/Iceberg_Estates/README.md

 3. Download and install composer on your system.
 4. Install laravel through composer.
 5. Download the project from this repo and open through vscode or with alternatives.
-6. Open the terminal (Make sure it's in the same location with the project.) and install packages for jwt token fallowing below code.
+6. Open the terminal (Make sure it's in the same location with the project.) and install packages for jwt token following below code.

     ***composer require tymon/jwt-auth --ignore-platform-reqs***

 7. Duplicate .env.example file and rename to .env
-8. Create a new key for new laravel project fallowing below code.
+8. Create a new key for new laravel project following below code.

     ***php artisan key:generate***